Afghans in Germany: Socioeconomics, education and employment

-Of the 1,256 Afghan students enrolled at universities in the 2015/2016 period, the majority enrolled in engineering programmes and a large number also enrolled in law.
+Of the 1,256 Afghan students enrolled at universities in the 2015/16 period, the majority enrolled in engineering programmes and a large number also enrolled in law.
 This was followed by smaller numbers in sciences, humanities and health, and even smaller in agricultural, sport and art programmes.
+Afghan immigrants who arrived in Germany since 2021 reported higher levels of formal education than those who arrived earlier 59% of the former group had an Abitur and 46% held a university degree, compared with 34% and 16%, respectively, among those who arrived before 2021.